ssenior45/ssenior45.github.io/_posts/2016-01-21-sql_destroys_database.md

 of this condition will be written to the trace file of the CKPT process.
 ```

-PS - if you couldn't get on during the issue to confirm which sessions/sql_id were the biggest PGA consumers then this query will help:
+PS - if you couldn't get on during the issue to confirm which sessions/sql_id were the biggest PGA consumers then this query will help after the event.

 ```
 select  to_char(sample_time,'DD-MON-YY HH24:MI') hhmm